initialed85/dinosaur/README.md

 ## TODO

-- Fill out the "socket sender w/ receive loop thread" templates for all languages
 - Ability to group sessions together / isolate them from other groups
 - Record all the packets and interactions for a group with timestamps